 Good microphones go a long way in video

 The good news today is that cameras are much cheaper than they used to be.
 A solid prosumer camera won’t set you back a king’s ransom.
+But when it comes to good audio, you can't afford to skimp.

-But one area you do want to spend serious money is microphones.
 Good sound is non-negotiable if you want good video.Here’s a range of mics for different budgets and environments.

 The upside is that quality hardware will last a long time, so you can also purchase used recording equipment and still get great results.